-About Your Symptoms and Their Impact on Your Life (For Use After Visit 1) Since you last completed this questionnaire, please indicate Symptoms Since you last completed this questionnaire, if you have whether you have had the following experienced these symptoms/problems, symptoms/problems and how severe they were (please circle one number please indicate how bothersome for each symptom): they were (please circle one number for each symptom):
+About Your Symptoms and Their Impact on Your Life (For Use After Visit 1) Since you last completed this Symptoms Since you last completed this questionnaire, please indicate questionnaire, if you have whether you have had the following experienced these symptoms/problems, symptoms/problems and how severe please indicate how bothersome they were (please circle one number they were (please circle one number for each symptom): for each symptom):

-Did not have Mild Moderate Severe Not at all A little Moderately A lot 0 1 2 3 Frequency of urination (going to the toilet very often) 0 1 2 3 0 1 2 3 Urgency of urination (a strong and uncon- trollable urge to pass urine) 0 1 2 3 0 1 2 3 Pain or burning when passing urine 0 1 2 3 0 1 2 3 Not being able to empty your bladder completely/passing only small amounts of urine 0 1 2 3 0 1 2 3 Pain or uncomfortable pressure in the lower abdomen/pelvic area caused by your urinary tract infection 0 1 2 3 0 1 2 3 Low back pain caused by your urinary tract infection 0 1 2 3 0 1 2 3 Blood in your urine 0 1 2 3 Please give an (Please circle t your urinary tract infection i symptoms a s they are at this momer nt 0 No symptom s at all 1 Mild 2 Moderate 3 Severe universal bacteria is a semiquantitative assay, which reports the total bacteria load as low, medium, or high.
-These ranges for general bacteria copy number per mL or mg are $<10^5$ , $10^5$ to $10^7$ , and $>10^7$ for low, medium, and high, respectively.
+Did not have Mild Moderate Severe Not at all A little Moderately A lot 0 1 2 3 Frequency of urination (going to the toilet very often) 0 1 2 3 0 1 2 3 Urgency of urination (a strong and uncon- trollable urge to pass urine) 0 1 2 3 0 1 2 3 Pain or burning when passing urine 0 1 2 3 0 1 2 3 Not being able to empty your bladder completely/passing only small amounts of urine 0 1 2 3 0 1 2 3 Pain or uncomfortable pressure in the lower abdomen/pelvic area caused by your urinary tract infection 0 1 2 3 0 1 2 3 Low back pain caused by your urinary tract infection 0 1 2 3 0 1 2 3 Blood in your urine 0 1 2 3 Please give an overall rating of the severity of your urinary tract infection symptoms as they are at this moment (Please circle the number of your answer) 0 No symptom ns at all 1 Mild 2 Moderate 3 3 Severe universal bacteria is a semiquantitative assay, which reports the total bacteria load as low, medium, or high.
+These ranges for general bacteria copy number per mL or mg are $<10^5$, 10^5 to 10^7 , and $>10^7$ for low, medium, and high, respectively.